University of Milan: Headquarters – City Centre Campus

 Built in 1456 by Francesco I Sforza, Duke of Milan, the Ca’ Granda (The Great House) designed by Filarete is the headquarters of the University of Milan.
 It was originally named the Magna Domus Hospitalis (The Great House of the Hospital) and was the main building of the Policlinico of Milan, a large hospital complex established during the Renaissance period, which was later expanded with the addition of adjacent structures or nearby buildings in the city centre, close to the Milan Cathedral (Duomo di Milano).
 The historical buildings of the Policlinico of Milan underwent a careful restoration in the 20th and early 21st centuries.
 The Ca’ Granda was one of the first Renaissance buildings in Milan and had a large following throughout northern Italy.

+The street where the Ca' Granda (in later centuries known as the Ospedale Maggiore) is located, Via Festa del Perdono, is named after the Feast of Pardon (25 March), a Milanese tradition celebrated every year since 25 March 1459, when Pope Pius II visited the hospital and conceded plenary indulgence to anyone who made a donation to support the Policlinico of Milan.

-At present, it is the seat of the Rectorate of the University of Milan and contains some of the main administrative offices; as well as the central library, lecture halls and auditoria of the School of Humanities and the School of Law.
+At present, the Ca' Granda is the seat of the Rectorate of the University of Milan and contains some of the main administrative offices; as well as the central library, lecture halls and auditoria of the School of Humanities and the School of Law.